Behring Global Educational Foundation

 How to Apply

 This funder does not have a public application process.
 BGEF makes grants through trustee discretion, pre-existing relationships, and strategic initiatives identified by foundation leadership.
-The foundation operates its own programs (Wheelchair Foundation, Blackhawk Museum, etc.) and makes strategic grants to institutions and causes aligned with the Behring family's philanthropic vision.
+The foundation operates its own programmes (Wheelchair Foundation, Blackhawk Museum, etc.) and makes strategic grants to institutions and causes aligned with the Behring family's philanthropic vision.

 Grants appear to be awarded through:

-Organizations interested in partnership may contact the foundation directly using the contact information above, though there is no guarantee of consideration without an established relationship or alignment with current strategic priorities.
+Organisations interested in partnership may contact the foundation directly using the contact information above, though there is no guarantee of consideration without an established relationship or alignment with current strategic priorities.

 Decision Timeline